--> Skip to main content

 Dashnami – The Ten orders of Shaivite Ascetics – Dashanami

-Dasnami, or the Dashnami, is the ten orders of Shaivite ascetics, founded by Adi Shankaracharya.
+Dasanami, or the Dashnami, is the ten orders of Shaivite ascetics, founded by Adi Shankaracharya.
 Dashanami Shiva sects exist even today and they are strict followers of the worship of Shiva.
 Each of the ten orders in Dasnami is attached to one of the four mutts founded by Adi Shankaracharya – the four mutts are Badrinath, Puri, Dwaraka and Sringeri.
 The ten orders are: Aranya, Ashrama, Bharati Giri Parvata Puri Saraswati Sagara Tirtha and Vana.
 Mutt heads, Gurus, Swamis or other saints of the orders incorporate the name of the order in their names.
 Thus we come across Swamijis like Paramanand Giri, Veda Narayana Tirtha etc. Dashnami Saints wear saffron colored dress and they wear three horizontal lines made with ash – tilak – on forehead and other parts of the body.
 They also wear rosary consisting of 108 rudraksha beads.
 Majority of the Dashanami saints grow their beards and wear their hair loose or tie in a topknot.
-Naga sadhus are also part of the Dash
+Naga sadhus are also part of the Das...

 Chakra Puja – A Tantric Ritual